jbperr/DWM_RE/index.md

     d = a       # 6 - LOAD A INTO D
 ```

-Now that we have total control over how the save validates itself, let's move on and figure out what the rest of the save means.
+Now that we have total control over how the save validates itself, let's move on and figure out what the rest of the save file means.

 # Interlude